-SAC issued separate financial statements for the years ended December 31, 2023 and 2022.
-The financial statements of SAC were audited by other auditors for the period ended December 31, 2023 and 2022 and were prepared in accordance with accounting principles generally accepted in the United States of America.
+SAC issued separate financial statements for the years ended December 31, 2024 and 2023.
+The financial statements of SAC were audited by other auditors for the years ended December 31, 2024 and 2023 and were prepared in accordance with accounting principles generally accepted in the United States of America.

-Condensed component unit information for SAC, the Authority's blended component unit, for the years ended December 31, 2023 and 2022, is described on the following pages.
+Condensed component unit information for SAC, the Authority's blended component unit, for the years ended December 31, 2024 and 2023, is described on the following pages.